TheLuckyman30/GardenPlanner/README.md

 ### Former Gardeners

 Users who previously gardened but stopped due to specific pain points (e.g., time management, forgetfulness, complexity).
-Verdantly aims to address these issues and help them re-engage with gardening.
+GardenPlotPlanner aims to address these issues and help them re-engage with gardening.

 ---

 ## Why These Users

-We selected these target groups because Verdantly provides clear value to each:
+We selected these target groups because GardenPlotPlanner provides clear value to each:

 * **Novice gardeners** gain guided learning and confidence
 * **Experienced gardeners** save time and effort
 * **Former gardeners** receive targeted support to overcome past frustrations

-By addressing both educational and organizational needs, Verdantly makes gardening more accessible, efficient, and enjoyable for everyone.
+By addressing both educational and organizational needs, GardenPlotPlanner makes gardening more accessible, efficient, and enjoyable for everyone.

 ---